 We also have a cloud based billing system which provides simple and easy-to-understand bills which specifically outlines how your money is spent.
 So you will never be left in the dark wondering where your money went.

 A retainer is the amount you must put on deposit with a law firm to get started on your case.
 With the Real Estate Law Group, flat fees are typically paid in full upfront.
 Most retainers for flat fee matters range from $575 to $750.
-However, for complex litigation matters, we require a retainer of $1,500.
+However, for complex litigation matters, we require a minimum retainer of $1,500.

 Please note that ALL Pennsylvania licensed attorneys are obligated to comply with the Rules of Professional Conduct with regard to legal fees, the escrow of your retainer and the performance of their legal services.
 If you suspect an attorney of violating the Rules of Professional Conduct, please contact the Disciplinary Board of the Supreme Court of Pennsylvania.